 Sante Fe existed long before Columbus got lost, although it wasn’t the Sante Fe we know and love today.
 Tour the La Cieneguilla Petroglyph Site, which you can reach via an easy hike right off Paseo Real.
 It’s home to an enormous and encompassing collection of Native glyphs, or rock art.

 There are more than 4,400 certified glyphs all within less than a mile of each other.
 Among other depictions, you’ll find birds aplenty, along with hunters, deer, and flute players.
 Most the art dates between the 13th and 17th centuries, making them Pueblo, but there are a few modern art rocks, as well as some dating to the Archaic Period, the era between 8,000 BCE and 2,000 BCE!

 6. Discover Some Unsavory History

-The building at 109 East Palace in Sante Fe doesn't look like much.
+The building at 109 East Palace in Sante Fe doesn’t look like much.
 It never has.
-It's entirely unassuming -- which is no doubt why it was the perfect front for the Manhattan Project.
-The actual building of the atomic bomb didn't happen at this site, of course, but all the major players in its creation --Robert Oppenheimer, Richard Feynman, and Enrico Fermi, among others -- used to meet here every day to be taken on up to Los Alamos to work on the bomb.
+It’s entirely unassuming — which is no doubt why it was the perfect front for the Manhattan Project.
+The actual building of the atomic bomb didn’t happen at this site, of course, but all the major players in its creation — Robert Oppenheimer, Richard Feynman, and Enrico Fermi, among others — would visit to meet Dorothy McKibbin, who coordinated their initial trip to Los Alamos, where they lived during the Manhattan Project.